nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_rest_cell_location/README.rst

 This is useful when initially provisioning and associating a device on nRF Cloud.
 You only need to do this once for each device.

-If you have not requested for JITP before starting up your device, the sample asks if the location card on the nRF Cloud portal should be enabled in the device's shadow.
-This is only valid for provisioned devices.
-Press **button 1** to perform the shadow update.
-The location card displays the device's location on a map.
-This is not required for the sample to function.
-You only need to do this once for each device.

 After the sample completes any requested JITP or shadow updates, pressing the **button 1** toggles between single-cell and multi-cell mode.

 Set the :ref:`CONFIG_REST_CELL_CHANGE_CONFIG <CONFIG_REST_CELL_CHANGE_CONFIG>` Kconfig config value to try all combinations of the :c:struct:`nrf_cloud_location_config` structure values ``hi_conf`` and ``fallback``.